You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 When do Vancomycin Hydrochloride patents expire, and what generic alternatives are available?

 The generic ingredient in VANCOMYCIN HYDROCHLORIDE is vancomycin hydrochloride.
 There are twenty-two drug master file entries for this compound.
-Thirty-two suppliers are listed for this compound.
+Thirty-four suppliers are listed for this compound.
 Additional details are available on the vancomycin hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Vancomycin Hydrochloride